Code-Institute-Submissions/Hello-world/README.md

 * Code Institute mentor Seun Owonikoko.
 * Code Institute mentor Akshat Garg whose feedback throughout the project influenced my website design and content.
 * Miranda (Github user mkthewlis) whose milestone 1 project was provided to me be mentor Seun as a good example of what I should be aiming to achieve in my own project and therefore provided me with inspiration for my own project.
+* I used the [W3schools website](https://www.w3schools.com/cssref/css3_pr_mediaquery.asp) to learn how to use media queries to implement in my project, but I didn't copy any code directly from this website.